Fatal Events Since 1970 for SAS

-The following events are those involving at least one passenger death where the aircraft flight had a direct or indirect role.
-Excluded would be events where the only passengers killed were stowaways, hijackers, or saboteurs.
+The following are significant events involving the airline or its subsidiares.
+The numbered events are those involving at least one airline passenger death where the aircraft flight had a direct or indirect role, and where at least one of the dead passengers was not a stowaway, hijacker, or saboteur.
+Only events since 1970 are included.

 - 8 October 2001; SAS MD87; Milan Italy: